LemesoftNostalgic/sprint-o-matic/README.md

 The Sprint-O-Matic is an interactive application similar to games.
 Warning: the Sprint-O-Matic has not been properly tested for safety regarding the treadmill use.
 Therefore I have to advice against it, even though it is technically possible with a wireless mouse.
-Please inform me via sprint-o-matic at gmail com if your treadmill vendor shows green light for this use-case.
+Please inform me via sprint.o.matic at gmail.com if your treadmill vendor shows green light for this use-case.

 ### Support

-Map proposals, team proposals, and application improvement ideas can be sent to sprint-o-matic at gmail com.
+Map proposals, team proposals, and application improvement ideas can be sent to sprint.o.matic at gmail.com. (the previously mentioned address _sprint-o-matic_ at gmail.com did not work, sorry)

 ## Command-line usage